Damen station (CTA Blue Line): History

 The CTA instituted major changes on the lines built by the Metropolitan that had been planned since the late 1930s.
-The Logan Square branch south of Damen was replaced by the Milwaukee-Dearborn subway, which opened on February 25, 1951.
-With the subway's opening, the CTA restricted the Humboldt Park branch to a shuttle service to and from Damen, and closed it altogether on May 5, 1952.
-Combined with the replacement of the main line and Garfield Park branch with the Congress Line in 1958, this formed a new route called the "West-Northwest Route", which entered service on June 22, 1958.
+The Logan Square branch south of Damen was replaced by the Milwaukee–Dearborn subway, which opened on February 25, 1951.
+Upon the subway's opening, the CTA restricted the Humboldt Park branch to a shuttle service to and from Damen, and closed it altogether on May 5, 1952.
+Combined with the replacement of the main line and Garfield Park branch with the Congress Line in 1958, this formed a new route called the "West–Northwest Route", which entered service on June 22, 1958.
 This route was renamed the Blue Line in 1992.
 Skip-stop, where certain "A" and "B" trains stopped at respective "A" and "B" stations, was instituted with the 1951 opening of the subway; Damen was deemed an "all-stop" station and was thus unaffected by this introduction.
-The Logan Square branch, referred to by the CTA as the "Milwaukee branch" after the completion of the West-Northwest Route, was extended past Logan Square to Jefferson Park on February 1, 1970.
-Further extensions were made to River Road in 1983 and finally O'Hare International Airport on September 3, 1984, forming the modern O'Hare branch.
+The Logan Square branch, referred to by the CTA as the "Milwaukee branch" after the completion of the West–Northwest Route, was extended past Logan Square to Jefferson Park on February 1, 1970.
+Further extensions were made to River Road in 1983 and finally a station at O'Hare International Airport on September 3, 1984, forming the O'Hare branch.

-The Damen station remained remarkably well-preserved throughout the 20th century and the early 21st.
+The Damen station remained remarkably well-preserved throughout the 20th century and the early 21st century.
 Prominent in this were the station's historic gooseneck lights; alongside Wilson, it was one of the last stations on the "L" to retain such lights.
 Having been credited with spurring development of the surrounding neighborhood upon its construction, the station was included as a contributing property to the "Milwaukee Avenue District", which was designated a Chicago landmark on April 9, 2008.
 The station was not itself made a landmark; nevertheless, the CTA has presented the landmarked status of its surroundings, and the station's general historic fabric, as part of the excessive difficulty in making the station accessible for disabled people.